There are two major categories of crimes: felonies and misdemeanors. Of these two, the misdemeanors are the less serious ones.

 (3) both such a fine and confinement.

 As you can see, the penalties can seriously increase under certain circumstances, especially for repeat offenders.
-And while jail time is not part of the normal class C misdemeanor penalty, you can still end up spending a few nights in jail if you get arrested for an offense.
+And while jail time is not part of the standard class C misdemeanor penalty, you can still spend a few nights in jail if you get arrested for an offense.

-And you should also realize that paying the fine imposed for a first (or any subsequent) class C misdemeanor offense counts as an admission of guilt.
-And that means, it’s part of your record, which anyone doing a background check on you will be able to find, including potential landlords and employers as well as government agencies.
-And clearly, this will have consequences for a range of issues, from living conditions, employment, and even access to student loans.
+You should also realize that paying the fine imposed for a first (or any subsequent) class C misdemeanor offense counts as an admission of guilt.
+And that means it’s part of your record, which anyone doing a background check on you will be able to find, including potential landlords and employers as well as government agencies.
+This will have consequences for various issues, from living conditions, to employment, and even access to student loans.

 What About Probation